 Blink is one of Arduino's basic example programs.
-It is a great way to begin to understand the Arduino programming language.
+It is a great way to begin to understand the programming language.
 You should complete the "LED circuit" activity before beginning to understand how an LED circuit works.
-During this activity, you will upload an LED Blink example program to the Arduino and then watch what happens when you change the code.
+During this activity, you will upload an LED Blink example program and then watch what happens when you change the code.